 Deep and unusual conversations

-I have re-invented myself physically, mentally, emotionally.
-I will soon write a detailed account of my health journey thus far.
-Until then, here’s a draft: I started by researching and filling my mind with as much information as I could.
-I read dozens of books and hundreds of websites.
+Finding myself morbidly obese, depressed, with a list of ailments and on 5 prescription medications.
+I was sick of it all.
+Feeling hopeless, like I was setup to fail, doomed to a life of illness and early death from the symptoms of obesity and no doubt diabetes.
+I was hypoglycemic.
+I suffered from irregular menses and had ovarian cysts.
+I had to teach myself how to make my health a priority.
+I started researching and filling my mind with as much information as I could.
+I read books, visited endless forums, watched as many documentaries as I could get my hands on, browse and digest the internet the best I could.
+Using the skills I had honed in college and school on quality research.
 I learned how the body works and what it does with certain foods.
-I figured out the human body doesn’t know how to digest grains, especially wheat.
-I also slowly started giving up the foods that made me feel tired, sluggish, sick and crampy.
-I questioned our dependency on animals as food, and slowly stopped eating their meat and milk.
-I learned what foods serve the body well, what foods make it function easily and optimally.
+I figured out that my body doesn’t know how to digest grains, especially wheat.
+So I took those out to see how I’d feel.
+Slowly I gave up the foods that left me feeling tired, sluggish, sick and crampy.
+Questioning our dependency on animals as food, and I phased out consuming their meat and milk.
+I learned which foods serve my body well, what foods make it function easily and optimally.
 Then I began to eat as much of those foods as I could.
-Turns out the body loves fruits and vegetables and lots of them.
+Incorporating green smoothies into my daily routine was a game-changer.
+Turns out the body loves fruits, tender greens and vegetables and lots of them.
 I was afraid of fruit because of what we had all heard about sugar and fructose.
 I started to question those beliefs and trusted nature.
 I’m glad I did.
 I consistently started losing weight.
 Lots of it.
 Over the span of 1.5 years I lost 100 lbs.
 Yes, ONE HUNDRED.
 With little to no exercise.
 Seriously.
 I didn’t have a set weight or clothing size goal.
-I just wanted to feel healthy and not sick and overweight.
+I just wanted to feel healthy, not sick and overweight.
 I figured out a golden nugget of life:

 FOOD MATTERS.
 You really are what you eat.